grip-on-software/data-gathering/README.md

 This repository also contains agent-only tools:

-- `bigboat_to_json.py` (agent): Request the status of a BigBoat dashboard and publish this data to the controller server.
+- `bigboat_to_json.py`: Request the status of a BigBoat dashboard and publish this data to the controller server.
-- `generate_key.py` (agent): Generate a public-private key pair and distribute the public part to supporting sources (GitLab) and the controller server, for registration purposes.
+- `generate_key.py`: Generate a public-private key pair and distribute the public part to supporting sources (GitLab) and the controller server, for registration purposes.
+- `preflight.py`: Perform status checks, including integrity of secrets and the controller server, before collecting and exporting data.

 Finally, the repository contains a controller API and its backend daemons, and a deployment interface: